sveinpg/build-your-own-react/README.md

 You also need to implement `VCompositeNode.js`:

 2. The `constructor` need to set the `reactElement`-argument as a class-property.
-(Just like we did for `VDomNode` in task 2)
+Just like we did for `VDomNode` in task 2.

 3. The next thing we need to do is to render our component.
-Call the functional component (`type`) with its `props` as the argument. `this.reactElement.type(this.reactElement.props)`
+Call the functional component (`type`) with its `props` as the argument. `type(props)`

 :bulb: `this.reactElement.type` is a functional component (Like `Greeting` in the snippet above)

 :bulb: Writing `this.reactElement.type` etc. all the time is exhausting.
 Use [Object deconstruction](https://hacks.mozilla.org/2015/05/es6-in-depth-destructuring/) to extract the values you frequently use.

-4. Call `instantiateVNode` with the result the rendering we did in step-3 to get a virtual-node.
+4. Call `instantiateVNode` with the result of the rendering we did in step-3 to get a virtual-node.

 :bulb: User defined (composite) components allways render *exactly one* React element (which in turn can contain multiple React elements as children), hence we only need to call `instantiateVNode` once with the value returned from our component.